Professor Qihe Tang

 According to the Reserve Bank of Australia, systemic risk describes the risk that the inability of one participant to meet its obligations in a system will cause other participants to be unable to meet their obligations, potentially with spillover effects threatening the stability of or confidence in the financial system.
 The network among the participants may either help reduce the systemic risk thanks to diversification effect or create a channel for propagation of the systemic risk.
 This research focuses on such an intriguing non-monotonic effect of the network integration.

-Decision makers resort to models and calibration procedures that capture stylized features based on experience or expert knowledge but often bear the risk of deviating too much from reality.
-This is a model uncertainty issue, which poses a risk of derailing the entire decision-making process.
+Decision makers resort to models and calibration procedures that capture stylized features based on experience or expert knowledge but often bear the consequence of deviating too much from reality.
+This is an issue of model uncertainty, which has the potential to derail the entire decision-making process.
 To address this issue, a currently prevailing approach is distributionally robust optimization (DRO), which has roots in economics, operations research, and statistics.
 However, DRO often produces over-conservative solutions.
 This project aims at novel risk management tools that effectively address the challenge of model uncertainty in insurance and finance.
 We will revisit various topics in insurance and finance and develop new approaches that alleviate the over-conservativeness issue.

 (4) Pricing in incomplete markets